 There are no paid “holidays” for relative providers, and Boards must ensure that no relative provider days are authorized or paid as holidays.

-Boards must ensure that relative child care providers are not reimbursed for more children than permitted by the CCR minimum regulatory standards for registered child care homes.
+Boards must ensure that relative child care providers are not paid for more children than permitted by the CCR minimum regulatory standards for registered child care homes.
 A Board may permit more children to be cared for by a relative child care provider on a case-by-case basis as determined by the Board.

 Rule Reference: §809.93(d)

-F-303: Reimbursement for Providers on a Notice of Freeze or Notice of Levy
+F-303: Payment for Providers on a Notice of Freeze or Notice of Levy

 Texas Labor Code, Title 4, §213.059 (Delinquency; Notice of Levy), requires TWC to identify and obtain control of assets owned by or debts owed to an individual who is delinquent in the payment of any amount, including contributions, penalties and interest due under the Texas Unemployment Compensation Act.
 An “asset” means a credit, bank or savings account or deposit, or any other intangible or personal property.